Research projects

-Currently, my main research project investigates the interactions between the European Commission, the Member States and the ECJ in enforcing EU law.
-The aim is to understand the strategic implications of the EU infringement procedures and the broader intention is to contribute to a more general theory of dispute-resolution mechanisms in multi-level systems of governance.
-The project is supported by a VENI grant provided by the Dutch Organization for Scientific Research (NWO).
+This research project investigated the interactions between the European Commission, the Member States and the European Court of Justice in enforcing EU law.
+The aim was to understand the strategic implications of the EU infringement procedures, and the broader intention was to contribute to a more general theory of dispute-resolution mechanisms in multi-level systems of governance.
+The project was supported by a VENI grant provided by the Dutch Organization for Scientific Research (NWO).

 What influences the variation in asylum applications and recognition rates?
 Despite its obvious practical relevance, this question has not received a satisfactory answer in the academic literature.
 This paper focuses on the impact of the EU on asylum policy outcomes in 29 European states and argues that there has been no race to the bottom with respect to recognition rates and admitted refugees, but despite the relative convergence important national differences persist and the asylum burden has not become more equally-distributed across the European recipient countries.
-Currently, I am working on a dynamic theory of asylum applications and recognition rates that is going to be tested using multi-level statistical models.
+And this article argues that although asylum application shares and recognition rates are weakly though detectably linked, reducing recognition rates is likely to have a negligible impact on the asylum applications a country receives.

 What explains the differences in the timing and strictness of anti-tobacco legislation adopted by the European states?
 Such questions of comparative public policy continue to fascinate me.
 In my first paper on the issue I argue that party ideological preferences cannot account for the pattern of adoptions of smoking bans (in bars and restaurants) in Europe, but public support for the measures, smoking prevalence, the economic importance of tobacco growing for a country, and policy diffusion are important factors affecting the timing of adoption and the strictness of the bans.
-Right now I am in the process of working on another paper which focuses on the case of the Netherlands and explores the links between the agenda setting, decision making and policy implementation stages in the shaping of Dutch anti-smoking policy.
+I have also collected rich data on the course and determinants of Dutch anti-smoking policy which I use on my teaching and might one day lead to a publication.

 What are the dynamic relationships between public opinion, party preferences, interest groups, and the policy output of the EU?
 In this article I argue that the amount of important legislation that the EU produces follows the ebbs and flows of EU public support (but not vice versa) and that, surprisingly, the relationship holds up till the mid-1990s but disappears afterwards.
 Together with Frank Haege we show that the Commission proposes more legislation when it faces more EU-friendly governments in the Council of Ministers.
-In an ongoing project with a team of current and former colleagues at Leiden we investigate the dynamic links between the interest group system and legislative output.
+In an article written together with a team of current and former colleagues at Leiden we investigate the dynamic links between interest group mobilization and legislative output and show that the timing of mobilization of interest groups in the EU is not related to the timing of legislative activity: interest groups neither lead nor lag bursts in European legislation.

 The implementation of EU policy at the national level is exciting because the countries have much discretion in deciding when and how to implement the laws decided in Brussels.